(Update 13th December)

-Further to the information below, which you should read, because it took me ages.
-There is also a supplemental post here that relates to dealing with websites in China
+Further to the information below, which you should read, because it took me ages, there is also a supplemental post here that relates to dealing with websites in China.
+The full list of websites we think are dodgy can be seen here.

 First, something I think is important for all of us to recognise, is we need to improve our decision making processes when dealing with companies online.
 I considered myself reasonably internet savvy three months ago, and in the time since, I've seen things that have left me shaking my head.
 There are very intelligent people working to deceive you.
 There are highly organised schemes, whose intent is to trick or mislead you.
 You should never assume for a moment that the internet is a safe place where no-one is ripped off.
 Internet crime and fraud is a multi billion dollar industry.